Cheapest States for Real Estate Broker License in 2026

 Cost Tiers by State

-The following table categorizes states by the typical cost tier for obtaining a Real Estate Broker License, based on general patterns observed in the industry.
+The table below categorizes states into cost tiers based on general trends observed in the real estate industry:

 | Tier | Estimated Range | States |